sharif-apu/EdgeNet/README.md

 # EdgeNet
-We are preaparing our manuscript for the publication.
-The full code will be avaiable soon.
+We are preparing our manuscript for the publication.
+The full code will be available soon.